RSSchermer/entitytled/README.md

 val insertAction = Star.insert(Star(None, "Marlon Brando"))
 ```

-This action's result will be the id of the newly inserted entity.
+This action's result value will be the id of the newly inserted entity.

 ### Creating an update action